Skater901/warcraft3-notification-bot/README.md

 To run this application, you'll need to do the following steps:

-1. Create a MySQL database, with a `wc3_bot` schema.
+1. Create a MariaDB database, with a `wc3_bot` schema.
 2. Create a user with full access to the `wc3_bot` schema.
 3. Create a Java properties file with configuration values.
 Configuration will be discussed below.
 4. Run the application using the following command: `./gradlew run -PconfigFile=path/to/properties/file.properties`